Having an effective print ad isn’t only about the offer, but also the design elements. Learn more below.

-In order for your print ad to not only look great but also be effective, you need to understand who you are targeting.
-Not only who but where they live, work, favourite eating spots, hobbies, etc… In an ideal world, your print ad will speak to your target customer so quickly that they contact you right away.
+In order for your print ad to be effective, marketers need to understand who they're targeting.
+Not only who but where they live, work, favourite eating spots, hobbies.
+In an ideal world, your print ad will speak to your target customer so quickly that they contact you right away.
 Tools that many direct mail companies will offer allow you to precisely target your ideal customers.
 These types of targeting tools and demographic analysis can help you make knowing your audience a reality if you do not already.

 When designing your ad, it’s very important to decide what is going to be your main point of focus – this will be the piece that will grab your potential customers’ attention.
 The main focus for your shared media products can be your images or your eye-catching, bold headline.
 If you choose to focus on the headline, be sure to relay the benefits to the customer immediately, or share some form of valuable information.
 Visuals are amazing elements to use if you want to grab your customers’ attention.
 An image that provokes curiosity can be an easy attention grabber for your ad.

 If your flyer requires more detail about your product or offer, your attention is equally as valuable on the body copy.
 Your first sentence is one of the most important parts of your print ad – this is how you will lure the customer in and keep them engaged.
 Adding testimonials into your ad can be a great way to display your value and add credibility.
 At the end of your copy, be sure to have a strong call to action.
 A strong call to action should speak to your customer and let them know what to do.